dylangilson/Blue_July/README.md

 ## Blue July Engine
-Blue July is a 3D game engine written using the Java programming language with LWJGL used as graphics API
+Blue July is a 3D game engine written using the Java programming language with Lightweight Java Game Library (LWJGL) used as the graphics API and game library

 ## Features
 * 3D Animation